clowerweb/tts-studio/README.md

 🎤 **Ready to create amazing speech synthesis?** Choose your model and start generating!

-Made with ❤️ combining the best of Kitten TTS and Piper TTS
+Made with ❤️ combining the best of Kitten TTS, Kokoro TTS, and Piper TTS